Clebsch–Gordan coefficients for SU(3): Symmetry group of the 3D oscillator Hamiltonian operator

-where the spring constant, the mass and Planck's constant have been absorbed into the definition of the variables, ħ = m =1.
+where the spring constant, the mass and the Planck constant have been absorbed into the definition of the variables, ħ = m =1.

 It is seen that this Hamiltonian is symmetric under coordinate transformations that preserve the value of $V=x^2+y^2+z^2$.
 Thus, any operators in the group SO(3) keep this Hamiltonian invariant.

 More significantly, since the Hamiltonian is Hermitian, it further remains invariant under operation by elements of the much larger SU(3) group.